There is a surprising physical explanation for why flamingos stand on one leg.

 Flamingos are rarely seen out of the water, even when they aren't feeding.
 Because of their high degree of sociality, flamingos tend to flock together when one of them makes a move toward the water.
 Because flamingos are such strong swimmers, they can easily travel across any body of water to reach land where they can perch and feed.

 Hundreds or even thousands of flamingos will perform complex choreographed displays that include head-flapping, wing-salutes, twist preens, and even marching in unison.
 Additionally, flamingos spend a lot of time preening, a behavior in which oil secreted from the base of the tail is distributed throughout the feathers.
-(Flamingos can spend up to three times as much time preening as other waterfowl.
+(Flamingos can spend three times as much time preening as other waterfowl.
 Even when bathing in the shallow freshwater in which they almost exclusively engage, they completely submerge their bodies.

 A flamingo in a swimming pool may look like it's in terrible danger to an untrained eye.
 After all, despite the flamingo spending the vast majority of its life in the water, sightings are extremely uncommon: